Infinite opportunities? Endless problems? Limited resources? Talk to us!

 Find a set of amounts that match a target value

 There are instances when one wants to figure out which elements of a set of numbers (amounts) total to a target value.
-This might occur for a company that receives a check for outstanding accounts receivable (A/R) bills but doesn't have matching documentation indicating what bills are being paid.
+One instance where this may be necessary is for a company that receives a check for outstanding accounts receivable (A/R) bills but doesn't have matching documentation indicating what bills are being paid.

 Excel template using Solver